Bell Brothers was the second largest producer of pig iron in the North of England.

 Pearson began to acquire oil concessions in Mexico from 1901.
 He was encouraged by President Porfirio Diaz (1830 – 1915), who was keen to develop a rival to the US oil companies already operating in the country.

-S Pearson & Son employed 60,000 men by 1905, and it was the largest engineering firm in the world by 1905, employing 60,000 men.
+S Pearson & Son was the largest engineering firm in the world by 1905, employing 60,000 men.

-Having struck oil, Pearson agreed to supply C T Bowring, the largest distributor of petrol in Great Britain, with oil at a fixed price.
+Pearson struck oil in Mexico, and agreed to supply C T Bowring, the largest distributor of petrol in Great Britain, with oil at a fixed price.
 Unfortunately, his well ran dry, and he was forced to buy oil at inflated prices from his rival, Standard Oil, in order to fulfil the contract.

 In a huge stroke of luck, Pearson made a large oil discovery in 1908.
 Dos Bocas was the largest oil deposit yet found in the world.

 The Mexican Eagle Co was formed to exploit this field in 1908.

 Mexican Eagle went public in 1910, with a capital of £3 million.
 Its production output over the next two years was estimated at 750,000 tons.
 Mexican Eagle was recognised as a strong competitor to Standard Oil Co, controlled by John D Rockefeller (1839 – 1937).